 I. DEFINITION OF MEGA CASES

-A Mega Case is a case or group of affiliated cases filed under Chapter 11 of the Bankruptcy Code in which the total noncontingent, liquidated and non-insider liabilities or assets of the collective debtors exceed \$100 million.
+A. A Mega Case is a case or group of affiliated cases filed under chapter 11 of the Bankruptcy Code in which the total liquidated, noncontingent, undisputed, and non-insider liabilities of the collective debtors exceed \$100 million dollars.